cheredia19/paris-2024-osg-athetes/README.md

 ---
-title: 'Athletes in Paris 2024'
+title: 'A glimpse on the athletes competing in Paris 2024'
-description: ''
+description: 'Almost 11K athletes from 204 countries, AIN, and the Refugee Olympic Team, will pursue the glory of the victory until mid-August'
 ---

 *By [César Heredia](https://x.com/cahered), data journalist*